-- contribute real-world data to the effort of saving the Earth’s coral reefs
+- Contribute real-world data to the effort of saving the Earth’s coral reefs

-- explore a rain forest and learn about medicinal plants
+- Explore a rain forest and learn about medicinal plants

-- experience the food, music and culture of a Caribbean island.
+- Experience the food, music and culture of a Caribbean island.

-The $2600 course fees include:
+The $3,400 course fees includes:

-- airfare from Grand Rapids to Nevis
+- airfare and bag fees from Grand Rapids to St. Kitts

 - travel insurance

 - a rain forest hike and historical island tour